How DebugAI Reads Your Entire Codebase Before You Hit Debug

 The AI gave you a generic answer because it only knows what you pasted.
 It has no idea what your project looks like.

-That's the problem DebugAI was built to solve.
+That is the problem DebugAI was built to solve.

 How Local Indexing Works

-When you run DebugAI: Index Project for the first time, the extension scans your workspace and builds a local vector index of your codebase using ChromaDB — a lightweight, open-source vector database that runs entirely inside VS Code.
+When you run DebugAI: Index Project for the first time, the extension scans your workspace and builds a local vector index of your codebase using ChromaDB, a lightweight open-source vector database that runs entirely inside VS Code.

-Here's what gets indexed:
+Here is what gets indexed:

-- →Function signatures and their docstrings
+- Function signatures and their docstrings

-- →Import chains — what imports what
+- Import chains, what imports what

-- →File structure and module relationships
+- File structure and module relationships

-- →Framework detection (FastAPI, React, Django, Next.js, etc.)
+- Framework detection for FastAPI, React, Django, Next.js, and more

-- →Class definitions and method names
+- Class definitions and method names

 Nothing is sent to any server during indexing.
 The entire process runs on your machine.